paulcodiny/paulcodiny/README.md

 ![](https://img.shields.io/badge/license-MIT-green)

 Hi there, I'm **Pavlik Kiselev**, Full-stack JavaScript developer from Amsterdam happily working at ING.
+In my free time I [contribute](https://github.com/ing-bank/lion/pulls?q=is%3Apr+is%3Aclosed+author%3Apaulcodiny) to [Lion Web Components](https://github.com/ing-bank/lion) to keep them a reliable choice for the Web projects and explore AI possibilities to improve Developer Productivity.
 <!--  Another passion of mine is to help small companies and startups with their development as founder of an development agency https://codeville.agency -->

 ## 💻 Stack and experience